-The Central Gonja district is located at the southern end of the Northern region of Ghana.
-It shares boundaries in the north with the Tamale metropolis, the Kintampo North district of the Brong-Ahafo Region in the south, East Gonja district in the East and the West Gonja district in the West.
+The Central Gonja District is located at the southern end of the Northern Region of Ghana.
+It shares boundaries in the north with the Tamale Metropolis, the Kintampo North District of the Brong-Ahafo Region in the south, East Gonja District in the East and the West Gonja District in the West.
 It covers a total land area of 8,353 Km2, representing 12% of the total landmass of the Northern Region.
 Buipe, the administrative capital.